dangquyenbui-dotcom/downtime_tracker/README.md

 ├── /static/
 │   ├── /css/
 │   └── /js/
-│       └── mrp.js          # JavaScript for the MRP Dashboard
+│       ├── mrp.js          # JavaScript for the MRP Dashboard
+│       └── scheduling.js   # JavaScript for the Scheduling page
 |
 ├── /templates/
 │   ├── dashboard.html